 Tips For Mango Murabba

 - You can have murabba with anything and every time.
-Can have in lunch or dinner.
+Can have it at lunch or dinner.
 Eat it with chapati as ketchup, rice, as a spread, or just as a dessert.

 - Safeda, Dusseri, Langda & Rajapuri raw mangoes are ideal varieties to use for this murabba.